-Poor menstrual health and hygiene is affecting girls and women in rural communities across India.
+Poor menstrual health and hygiene are affecting girls and women in rural communities across India.
 There is limited access to safe sanitary care products or menstrual education.
-Social taboos, myths and misconceptions are still strong and not allowing for a conversation about periods.
+Social taboos, myths, and misconceptions are still strong and not allowing for a conversation about periods.
 Project Pavitra is taking menstrual education to rural India and urban slums through inspired women volunteers.

 Potential Long Term Impact